 Councillors on the Planning and Transport Committee are:

-Cllrs Barrington, Brown, Groom, Hilson, Hosking and Holmes and Cllrs Porter, Gradwell and Taylor (ex officio)
+Cllrs Barrington, Brown, Groom, Hilson, Hosking, Holmes and James and Cllrs Porter, Gradwell and Taylor (ex officio)

 Full copies of the applications and notes of the comments or objections made by the planning committee group can be seen at the District Council offices or at the Parish Council Office during normal opening hours.